HBLocker/RouterOS/Readme.md

 ### The CIA
-I mean do we think anything we own really isnt backdoored?
+I mean do we think anything we own really isnt in a custom some state sponored exploit kit?

 With no suprise when I found this, that within the vault 7 leaks where a cool rootkit developed by the CIA for Microtick routers.

 ChimayRed is a buffer overflow exploit that targets a vulnerability in the Winbox component of MikroTik RouterOS.
 Winbox is a graphical user interface used to manage MikroTik devices and is included in the RouterOS distribution.
 The vulnerability allows an attacker to send a specially crafted packet to the Winbox service, causing a buffer overflow and executing arbitrary code on the target device.